siddharthsonii/Persona-Bot-UI/README.md

-# AI Chatbot with Hitesh & Piyush 🤖💬
+# AI Chatbot with Hitesh & Piyush Sir 🤖💬

-Welcome to the **AI Chatbot** project—a fun web app where you can chat with virtual versions of your favorite tech gurus, Hitesh Choudhary and Piyush Garg!
-Built with Python, Flask, and OpenAI's API, this chatbot lets you ask tech questions (or anything, really) and get responses in their signature style—complete with humor and a coding tip at the end. 🎉
+Welcome to the **AI Chatbot** project—a fun web app where you can chat with virtual versions of your favourite tech gurus, Hitesh Choudhary and Piyush Garg!
+Built with Python, Flask, and OpenAI's API, this chatbot lets you ask tech questions (or anything, really) and get responses in their signature style—complete with humour and a coding tip at the end. 🎉

 This project is deployed on [Render](https://your-project-name.onrender.com) (replace with your actual Render URL after deployment).
 Let's dive into what this project is all about and how you can run it locally!